LMKlein/LMKlein.github.io/editing.md

 - After I read but before I send you feedback: An email exchange where you have the opportunity to outline critique partner or agent feedback, and to share specific questions or concerns you have (perfect when you’ve previously amassed vague or conflicting feedback)
 - A detailed editorial letter pointing out strengths and areas to further develop, suggestions for next steps, and thoughts on past feedback you chose to share with me
 - A discount on a second reading of the revised manuscript
-- **Base price for a developmental edit with both line notes and edit letter** for Spring 2020, starting at $500USD, up to 80K words.
+- **Base price for a developmental edit with both line notes and edit letter** for Summer 2020, starting at $600USD, up to 80K words.
 (For longer works, contact me at LMKleinedits@gmail.com) EU-based clients and individuals without tax-exempt status will be subject to 25% VAT.

 This level of support allows me to provide the most effective level of feedback to authors.
 If, however, that's out of your budget, do feel free to reach out regardless, as **we can discuss customized levels of support for a variety of budgets.** I want you to grow as a writer, but we can determine together what that looks like at this time.

 **If you connected with me at a conference, or you were referred to me by one of my previous clients,** contact me.
-Special discounts may apply. **February 2020: All WriteOnCon 2020 attendees receive 10% off services when booking before 1 April 2020.**
+Special discounts may apply.

 Please note: Manuscript critiques are for **full middle grade or young adult manuscripts.** No picture books, poetry, short stories, or partial manuscripts.
 However, if you're drafting and stuck, send me an email and we can talk about other options.